HdrHistogram/HdrHistogram_py/README.rst

 -------

 You need tox to be installed.
-Just run tox from the repository top folder to execute
+Just run tox from the repository top folder to execute:

 - flake8 for syntax and indentation checking

 - the python unit test code